 - a family member

 There are other websites that offer to help apply for your Blue Badge but they may charge for this service.
 To avoid paying extra, apply direct through the link below.

 Please note; There is a £10 fee.
 The online application form allows you to make a payment using a debit or credit card.
-The £10 fee will be refunded if your application is unsuccessful.
+The £10 fee will be refunded onto your card if your application is unsuccessful.
 If you are applying with a paper application form, please do not make the £10 payment until requested.

 How long will it take?